Jamiro-MR/terrariaModTest/README.md

 # terrariaModTest
-This is a test, modding tmod to include various things as I try different approaches.
+This is a test modding tmod